Mailing Address:

 Label and Bag Each Sample

-Write the Set # and Sample # number on each bag.
+Write the Sample # number on each bag.

 Put only one sample per bag.